Social Isolation in a Sociable World

 9. Talk to someone about your social isolation feelings – either a psychologist or someone you are close to.
 Open up and ask them to help you to follow some of the steps above.

-The post is based on information from ‘Reinventing your life: The breakthrough program to end negative behaviour and feel great again’ by Jeffrey Young and Janet Klosko.
+The post is informed by information from ‘Reinventing your life: The breakthrough program to end negative behaviour and feel great again’ by Jeffrey Young and Janet Klosko.
 If you would like to learn more about this schema I would recommend this self help book, in particular the chapter on the ‘social exclusion lifetrap’.